sacjs/website/_posts/2017-06-27-monthly-meetup.md

         url: https://twitter.com/emckean
     title:
     description: >
       Got data?
 Get a full CRUD API in 20 minutes with LoopBack!
-You'll learn:
-      - how to connect LoopBack to your datasource
-      - how to create a model
-      - how to add a custom method
+You'll learn: how to connect LoopBack to your datasource, how to create a model, how to add a custom method, and more!
-      and more!

   - duration: 20
     type: speaker